 Policy and management specialization areas include: environment, health, poverty and social welfare, education, energy, urban and regional planning, security, transportation, trade, economic development and nonprofit management.

-University of Wisconsin–Madison seniors can begin taking core courses toward an MPA or an MIPA during their last undergraduate year and finish their graduate degrees with one additional year as full-time graduate students.
+A qualified University of Wisconsin senior can begin taking core courses toward an MPA or an MIPA during their last undergraduate term and finish their degree with one year and a summer as a full time graduate student.
+Some accelerated students finish in one year and a half depending on their undergraduate course work.
 Accelerated students must apply and be accepted into the program by March 15 before their final year of study.

 Double Degree, Dual-Degree, and Certificate Programs